m50/shinidex/README.md

-TURSO_URL= #Only necessary if using Turso and not a local DB TURSO_AUTH_TOKEN= #Only necessary if using Turso and not a local DB AUTH_KEY= #Generate a reasonable auth key
+TURSO_URL= #Only necessary if using Turso and not a local DB TURSO_AUTH_TOKEN= #Only necessary if using Turso and not a local DB AUTH_KEY= #Generate a reasonable auth key DISALLOW_REGISTRATION= #Set as "true" to disable the registration page
 ```

 ## Running with Docker Compose